-Cheshire, OH - (1820's - present farming & mining town partly abandoned in 2002 during a buyout by the Kyger Creek Power Plant)
+Cheshire, OH - (1820s - present farming & mining town partialy abandoned in 2002 during a buyout by the Kyger Creek Power Plant)

 Classification: semi - ghost town

-Location: Cheshire Township, Gallia County - On Rt.
-554 at the intersection of Rt.
-7 near the Ohio River
+Location: Cheshire Township, Gallia County - On SR 554 at the intersection of SR 7 near the Ohio River

-Cheshire was settled in the early 1800's & became a town in the 1820's with a post office that started up in 1826.
+Cheshire was settled in the early 1800s & became a town in the 1820s with a post office that started up in 1826.
 27 lots were plotted for the town's growth & the first school was built in 1835.
-Farming was it's biggest resource for several decades as crops were floated on the Ohio River from Cheshire to as far as New Orleans.
+Farming was its biggest source of income for several decades as crops were floated on the Ohio River from Cheshire to as far as New Orleans.
 Coal was later discovered in the area & Cheshire got a train station on the Hocking Valley Railway.
 It also had a hotel, several stores, a church, flour mill, & a barrel factory.

 In 1863, 2500 Confederates on horseback swept through the town during Morgan's Raid.
 The hotel & school dorm were used to house captured soldiers.
-Ohio River floods in 1913 & 1937 devastated Cheshire but the town survived both times.
+In 1913 & 1937 Cheshire was devastated by Ohio River floods but the town survived both times.
 The James M. Gavin (Kyger Creek) Power Plant was built on the west side of Cheshire in 1975.
-Several old homes & businesses were demolished for it's construction.
-The residents of Cheshire were exposed soot raining down from the power plant smokestacks & some suffered unhealthy side effects.
+Several old homes & businesses were demolished for its construction.
+The residents of Cheshire were exposed to soot raining down from the power plant smokestacks & some suffered unhealthy side effects.

-Rather than face numerous lawsuits, the power plant proposed a buyout of the town in 2002 & offered the residents money to move out of Cheshire.
-Some moved & some stayed vowing that they would never leave no matter how much they were offered.
-More homes & businesses were demolished but In 2004 Cheshire annexed some property to the north & west in the hopes that the town will have a brighter future.
+Rather than face numerous lawsuits, the power plant owners proposed a buyout of the town in 2002 & offered the residents money to move out of Cheshire.
+Some left & some stayed, vowing that they would never leave no matter how much they were offered.
+More homes & businesses were demolished, but In 2004 Cheshire annexed some property to the north & west in the hopes that the town will have a brighter future.
 The town's population was 132 as of the 2010 census.
 Cheshire still has several old buildings in the area.
-The town is worth taking a trip to & maybe learning a lesson from so history doesn't repeat itself elsewhere.

 Classification: ghost town

-Location: Huntington Township, Gallia County - On Rt.
-325 south of Vinton, OH
+Location: Huntington Township, Gallia County - On SR 325 south of Vinton

 It was settled by a couple from Virginia in 1805 on the banks of Raccoon Creek.
 William Glenn (1763 - 1838) & Ann (Curry) Glenn (1768 - 1850) had 13 children & built the first church in 1829.
 William owned an ox ranch with Samuel R. Holcomb, who went on to lay out the town of Vinton.
-The Glenn's children grew up & continued to farm, cattle ranch, build mills, & employ other residents in the area.
-In the mid to late 1800's the family donated land for a train station on the Hocking Valley Railway. & the town had a post office from 1890 - 1933.
-The residents moved away when the railroad went out business.
-Glenn Cemetery is a half mile south of Vinton on Rt.
-325. It's on the same gravel road as Holcomb Cemetery.
+The Glenn's children continued to farm, cattle ranch, build mills, & employ other residents in the area.
+In the mid to late 1800s, the family donated land for a train station on the Hocking Valley Railway.
+The town had a post office from 1890 - 1933.
+Many residents moved away when the railroad went out business.
+Glenn Cemetery is a half mile south of Vinton off of SR 325.
+It's on the same gravel road as Holcomb Cemetery.

 Vinton, OH - (1832 - present farming, mill, & iron town partially abandoned over time)